By Elizabeth Sites, CQL Director of Organizational Excellence

 They promote independence through their ‘Connect Program,’ which helps more than 50 people live on their own with limited supports.
 They advance employment outcomes with roughly 300 people securing a job in just the past four years alone, by connecting them with more than 175 businesses in the metropolitan area.
 They’re extremely responsive, as evidenced during the onset of the COVID-19 pandemic.
 The St. Louis Arc quickly pivoted and implemented a menu of virtual services that were both creative and meaningful to the people that they support.
 From this shift, the organization is already planning on how they can build these changes into the framework of future service delivery.

 These are just some transformative initiatives we were able to learn about during the St. Louis Arc’s accreditation review.
-Our team, including Katherine Dunbar, CQL’s Vice President of Accreditation, and Quality Enhancement Specialists Jill Westring and Epp O’Neill, had plenty of opportunities to interact with organizational leadership, support staff, people receiving services, family members, and community members over the course of the accreditation review.
+Our team, including Katherine Dunbar, CQL’s Vice President of Services and Systems Excellence, and Quality Enhancement Specialists Jill Westring and Epp O’Neill, had plenty of opportunities to interact with organizational leadership, support staff, people receiving services, family members, and community members over the course of the accreditation review.
 This offered us the opportunity to find out what makes the St. Louis Arc genuinely distinct.

 About The St. Louis Arc

 Since 1950, the St. Louis Arc has been promoting an inclusive world for all people.
 The mission of the St. Louis Arc is to empower people with intellectual and developmental disabilities and their families to lead better lives by providing a lifetime of high-quality services, family support and advocacy.